 “If There’s No Tomorrow” by Jennifer Armentrout

 This has to be one of the best books for beginners.
 The story revolves around Lena Wise, who is in her senior year and is looking forward to so much fun and making unforgettable memories that she will cherish for the rest of her life.
 Also, she likes her childhood best friend Sebastian but doesn’t know how to tell him that.
 Could it be any more relatable?
 We have all been there!
-However, because of an impulsive choice that Lena took in the spur of a moment, everything changes.
+However, because of an impulsive choice that Lena took in the spur of the moment, everything changes.
 She is filled with guilt and regret.
 If you want to know what happened and how Lena moved on from it, you have to pick this book and read it ASAP.
 You can get the book here! 📖

 “Life’s Amazing Secrets: How to Find Balance and Purpose in Your Life” by Gaur Gopal Das